Aristide Menezes

 Aristide Menezes (1947 – 7 February 1994) was a political figure in Guinea-Bissau who led the Democratic Front, the first opposition party to be legalized.
 He died leaving his wife and seven children behind.

 Life and career

 Menezes helped organize the first public protests after President Joao Bernardo Vieira seized control in 1980 in a coup against the country's first post-independence government, which had ruled since 1975.

+Death

 He died after a long illness in Lisbon, Portugal.